World traveler Clown Tom Bolton

 I always liked Vienna.
-It has some majestic buildings like the palace shown here.
-It has a couple of big pedestrian streets and is full of tourists year round.
+It has some majestic buildings like the upper Belvedere Palace shown here.
+Not the only castle in Vienna, the Belvedere complex is one of the nicest.
+Built in Baroque style during the Habsburg dynasty, It has a lower and upper palace, contains a world class art museum and has extensive gardens.
+Vienna has a couple of big pedestrian streets and is full of tourists year round.
 Problem is that they only allow music and no clowns or jugglers to perform there.
 My first attempts there were excellent since clowns were not often seen and there were so many musicians that by the time the police would come to control me that I would have already have done a few shows.
 Then they very severely limited the number of musicians as well and would be hassling me before I had my props set up for my first show.

 The intersection of the 2 main walking streets is a big plaza.
 I once did a show there and had a guy watching that appeared to be mentally retarded.
 An adult that acted like an overly active 5 year old who was totally into my show and happened to be around 7 feet tall (2,10 m) and about 600 pounds (273 kg).
 He volunteered to help me onto my high unicycle from where I still had to reach up to his shoulder rather than down.
 Then he lit my torches, which I had handed him.
 I started to ride around within my circle and as I was about to get the torches, 2 policemen entered the show.